Measuring the robustness of Gaussian processes to kernel choice: INTRODUCTION

-Gaussian processes (GPs) enable practitioners to efficiently estimate flexible functional relationships between predictors and outcomes.
-GPs have been used to monitor physiological vital signs in hospital patients \cite[e.g.][]{Cheng2020_medgp, Colopy2016_identifying, Futoma2017_learning, Futoma2017_improved}, to estimate the health effects of exposure to airborne pollutants \cite[e.g.][]{FerrariDunson2020_identifying, Lee2017_rigorous, Ren2021_pollution}, and in many other medical and scientific settings.
+Gaussian processes (GPs) enable practitioners to estimate flexible functional relationships between predictors and outcomes.
+GPs have been used to monitor physiological vital signs in hospital patients \citep[e.g.][]{Cheng2020_medgp, Colopy2016_identifying, Futoma2017_learning, Futoma2017_improved}, to estimate the health effects of exposure to airborne pollutants \citep[e.g.][]{FerrariDunson2020_identifying, Lee2017_rigorous, Ren2021_pollution}, and in many other medical and scientific settings.
 To use a GP for any application, a practitioner must choose a covariance kernel.
-The kernel determines the shape, smoothness, and other properties of the latent function of interest \cite[see, e.g.,][Chap.\ 2]{Duvenaud_thesis}.
+The kernel determines the shape, smoothness, and other properties of the latent function of interest \citep[Chap.\ 2]{Duvenaud_thesis}.
 Ideally a user would specify a kernel that exactly encodes all of their prior beliefs about the latent function.
 In practice, a user often has only vague qualitative prior information and typically selects a kernel from a relatively small set of commonly used families.
 It seems plausible that other kernels could have been equally compatible with the user's beliefs.
 When a user has no reason to prefer one kernel over another given their prior beliefs, we call the kernels \emph{qualitatively interchangeable}.
-We would worry, then, if substantive medical or scientific decisions changed when using a qualitatively interchangeable kernel.
-In this paper, we propose a workflow to assess the sensitivity of the GP posterior under qualitatively interchangeable choices of the kernel.
+We would worry if substantive medical or scientific decisions changed when using a qualitatively interchangeable kernel: that is, if real-life decisions are non-robust to the choice of kernel.
+In this paper, we propose a workflow to assess the robustness of the GP posterior under qualitatively interchangeable choices of the kernel. \cref{fig:workflow} situates our work, an example of \emph{model criticism}, in the modeling workflow.